Sale Save 30% for 3 months | Power your business with QuickBooks Claim nowBuy now

 Running a business

-A guide to eCommerce shipping
+eCommerce shipping guide

 eCommerce sales accounted for 18% of all retail sales worldwide in 2020, and this figure is forecasted to keep rising, reaching 21.8% by 2024.
 In Australia, eCommerce retail contributed to the largest increase within digital activity in 2020-21, accounting for a 41.5% increase.

 As online sales continue to form an increasingly large share of the overall retail industry, major online businesses like Amazon and eBay are growing in popularity too.
-As they become the default one-stop shop for customers, it’s difficult for small-to-midsize businesses (SMB) to compete.
+As they become the default one-stop shop for customers, it’s difficult for small-to-midsized businesses (SMB) to compete.

 These major eCommerce companies are continuing to expand their offerings with competitive pricing and eCommerce shipping strategies that provide flexible return policies and lightning-fast delivery options.
 Globally, consumers are starting to see free shipping with short turnarounds, such as same-day delivery or two-day shipping, as the standard.